illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp1.md

 **Start working now...try to complete the tutorial in a couple of days and then work on adding a new mod every two days.** Do not be afraid to ask for help...on [CampusWire](https://campuswire.com/c/G18C1B62F/feed) or in [office hours](https://illinois-cs498gd.github.io/officehours.html).
 You can help out other students - answering questions on how to do things on CampusWire is very much encouraged.
 Learning how to implement a mechanic online or from someone on CampusWire is not plagiarism.

 **Also, do not be afraid to change the initial game defaults in order to make the game more playable.** You can have the initial speed be slower, have the tunnels be longer or bigger...change things so that it is a game you think is a reasonably good experience.
+You will not be penalized for any intentional modifications that are meant to make the game more fun.
+If you would like to make a modification that explicitly and intentionally contradicts the spec, feel free to ask on CampusWire or explain in your submission.

 **Keep your code in a repo...and use .gitignore and LFS support to handle large files.** You can find a reasonably good [tutorial here](https://odederell3d.blog/2020/04/22/unreal-engine-4-github-first-steps/) .
 You can use the commercial [github.com]() or the [internal UIUC github](https://github-dev.cs.illinois.edu/).

 ## Technical Details

+The following details are simply suggestions to get started to implement the specification.
+It's totally fine to introduce an alternative implementation, so long as the features still match the spec.

 ### Adding a Healthbar

 The steps to adding health bar would be: